 Emtriva and Epivir

-Take missed dose as soon as possible, unless it is closer to the time of your next dose.
+Take missed dose as soon as possible, as long as it is at least 12 hours before your next dose.
 Do not double up on your next dose.

 - EMTRIVA: Generic and brand available for 200 mg oral tablets.
 Brand name only available for 10 mg/mL oral solution.